cboudereau/cboudereau.github.io/_posts/2017-08-09-why-parser.markdown

 I remember how Linq and FSharp.Data were very usefull in this case but for the performance reason it is not ok!

 After dealing with if/else/pattern matching approach, I tried Parser Combinator style.
-Instead parsing char, the context was just simply the XmlReader.
+Instead parsing char, the context used by the parser is the XmlReader.
-I don't want to rewrite a full xml parser because parsing xml is hard and XmlReader is ok for that point.
+I don't want to rewrite a full xml parser because parsing xml is too hard and XmlReader is ok for that point.

 ## A Solution in Functional style

 > I have to index a lots of document so compose a parser should be easy
 > The solution should offer a maximum of flexibility to compose things together

-I would like to express code like
+I would like to express code like this :

 ```
 type Entry = { Id:string }